Architect

 Strategic Design, A Case Study: Read More »

-The planning process should lead to clarity and add value to the project by way of thoughtful development that comes out of the planning.
-This planning process provides the initial steps, but also develops and organizes the building objectives and goals for later stages; providing clarity at each step.
-Through this planning process, the project starts a dialogue, and may even create a story of whats important. ( BTW, this planning process alone, can and does add substantial value to the home and it mitigates the risk early in the process.
-The savings alone can exceed the design professionals fee for planning a new home project.)
+This process, when engaged, leads to clarity and value to the project by way of thoughtful development.
+This planning process provides the initial steps, and organizes the building objectives for later stages.
+It should come as no surprise, that through the planning effort, a project establishes what success looks like. ( BTW, this planning process alone, can and does add substantial value to the home and it mitigates the risk early in the process.
+The savings alone can exceed the design professionals fee for planning a project.)

 Hiring an architect for your residential project may not be possible for everyone.
-However, it can be beneficial on many levels, to seek a consultation, and perhaps engage in an initial planning stage to help you develop ideas and recognize problem areas before you start.
+However, it can be beneficial on many levels, to seek a consultation, and perhaps engage in an initial exploration stage.
+This planning stage can assist with engaging your program with the form and function of your home.
+It also will set important mile markers and guideposts.
 The architect’s experience and ability to provide guidance through what can be a complicated endeavor, helps the client achieve greater efficiencies and aesthetic value that are simply hard to put a price on.
-This planning process simply provides the client with site specific solutions that are infinity more valuable than an arbitrary process or worse no planning that only serves the factory or assembly line worker!
+This planning process provides the client with site specific solutions that are alighned with how you live.

-By way of a simple example, If the architect can design a residential plan operate more efficiently, even by 100sf, that can represent a major cost savings. i.e., for a building cost of say $250/sf, that can be a $25,000 savings! (using a very conservative building cost for SF value.)
-This is a tiny example, however it provides a clear advantage for the case of at minimum to have a planning process in place.
-In addition, aligning all the diverse functions, budget and aesthetic preference provides solutions that are well thought out, and minimize risk.
-The value of the way we design our homes or places of work can be substantial.
+By way of a simple example, If an architect can be engaged to review your residential plan, and they are able to improve by finding ways to have greater functionality and save just 100sf, that represents a major cost savings. i.e., for a building cost of say $250/sf, that can be a $25,000 savings! (using a very conservative building cost for SF value.)
+This is a tiny example, however it provides a case for engaging a planning process.
+In addition, aligning all the diverse functions, budget and aesthetic preference also provides solutions that are well thought out in advance.
+And minimizes risk.
+Our building infrastructure represents an important part of our lives.
 Winston Churchill said, “We shape our buildings and thereafter they shape us.”
-Our building infrastructure has an effect on our emotional and physical needs as humans.
-It can determine the quality of our physical lives.
-Indeed the hight, the width and the depth all come to play a vital part in our physical world.
+Our building infrastructure has a way to inspire us and influence how we live.
+It can even affect the quality of our physical lives.

-This process of planning as an architect does can be quite foreign to some, however the process does work across all disciplines.
-As an architect, I can help many clients to begin the process and help them envision the project.
-In short, with no guide, chaos may rule the day and even undermine the project.
-The process that leads to bringing ideas and concepts to fruition, can make your dreams a reality.
-Even if you don’t hire an architect, look at the planning process as a friend.
+This process of planning like an architect, can be quite foreign to some, however the process does work across all disciplines.
+The principles are often very similar.
+However, as an architect, I can help clients begin the process and order the overall structure and framework by which a cost effective and value drive process can be created.
+In short, with no planning process, or guide, chaos can rule the day.
+However, when clarity is developed early on, it leads to bringing ideas and concepts to fruition in a meaningful way.